GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 accuracy will improve (on average) until the difference is negligible.
 In this sense the random sample is statistically consistent with the PTHA18.
-![plot of chunk ptha18_tonga_point_plot1](figure/ptha18_tonga_point_plot1-1.png)
+![plot of chunk ptha18_tonga_point_plot1](figure/ptha18_tonga_point_plot1-1.png) *Note: Here we have suppressed the plotting code for readability.
+We also do this below.
+The plotting code can be seen in the file random_scenario_sampling.Rmd that was used to create this document.*

 Below we do a similar computation with more random scenario samples.
 Clearly this leads to improved agreement with the PTHA18 exceedance-rates, as expected.